intercom/intercom-ios/README.md

 ## Can I track unidentifed users?

-In March 2015, this is **an opt-in beta feature** in Intercom.
-Unlike previous versions of the SDK, we're turning this into a stand alone mode for the SDK, please get in touch with us if you would like your app opted in to this feature.
+Yes, absolutely.
 If you have an application that doesn't require users to log in, you can call:

     [Intercom registerUnidentifiedUser];